IARC Monographs - Upcoming Meetings

 To assure public confidence that the Working Group is free from links to interested parties and that special interests cannot influence the meeting, experts with a real or apparent conflict of interests may participate only in a limited capacity.
 They will not serve as meeting chair or subgroup chair, draft text that pertains to the description or interpretation of cancer data, or participate in the evaluations.
 Such experts will be invited only when necessary (someone who has published significant relevant research and comparable knowledge cannot be found among those without conflicts), and the conflicting interests will be disclosed.

-Within 1 month after the closing date, IARC will send preliminary invitations to the experts selected.
+Within 1 month of the closing date, IARC will send preliminary invitations to the experts selected.
 Their names and principal affiliations will be available on this website.

 Thank you for your interest in the IARC Monographs.